bugbiteme/openshift-space-challenge/README.md

 ### Make new user credentials

-Run `make-user-creds.sh` if you ever wish to generate a new batch credentials.
+Run `make-user-creds.sh` if you ever wish to generate new batch credentials.

 ### Add more challenges